CSCfi/csc-user-guide/docs/computing/system.md

 ## Puhti supercomputer

-Puhti supercomputer was taken in use in August 2019.
+Puhti supercomputer was taken in use on September 2, 2019.
 It is a cluster system by Atos, with a variety of different node types.
 It is targeted at a wide range of workloads, and also larger simulations can be run before Mahti is in use.